Day Trips from Bosnia and Herzegovina

 Worth dedicating a whole day to explore.

-Mostar & Blagaj Tekke from Sarajevo
+Mostar and Blagaj Tekke from Sarajevo

 Distance

-127 km southwest of Sarajevo
+130 km south of Sarajevo

 Travel Time